RobThree/IClock/README.md

 ## First: Good news! 🎉

 As of the release of .Net 8 (nov.
 14th 2023) Microsoft provides the [TimeProvider class](https://learn.microsoft.com/en-us/dotnet/api/system.timeprovider) and [ITimer interface](https://learn.microsoft.com/en-us/dotnet/api/system.threading.itimer).
 A good primer on this topic is over at [Andrew Lock's site](https://andrewlock.net/exploring-the-dotnet-8-preview-avoiding-flaky-tests-with-timeprovider-and-itimer/) ([archived version](https://archive.is/5bZU7)).
 You may want to check that out before continuing.
 What that means for IClock?
 It'll most likely be the end of this library, but that's a good thing.
-I'll keep supporting it for a while but switching to the Microsoft provided solution shouldn't be hard.
+I'll keep supporting it for a while but switching to the Microsoft provided solution shouldn't be too hard.

 ## Why and how